plutotcool/glsl-bundler/packages/glsl-bundler/readme.md

 // }
 ```

-> When webgl2 is targeted, the transpiler will not change the syntax since both glsl 100 es and 300 es are supported.
+> If `target` is set to `'webgl2'` and `version` is set to `'auto'`, the transpiler will not transform the syntax since both glsl 100 es and 300 es are supported.
+>
-> If webgl1 is targeted, the transpiler will transform the syntax to support 100 es.
+> If `target` is set to `'webgl1'` and `version` is set to `'auto'`, the transpiler will transform the syntax to support 100 es.
+>
 > Even if the glsl code have mixed syntaxes (when including dependencies for instance), the transpiler will always output valid glsl;
-> Either with the syntax that satisfies the version declared by the `#version` directive, but primarily with a syntax that is supported by the webgl target.
+> With the syntax that satisfies the version detected from the `#version` directive, but primarily with a syntax that is supported by the webgl target.
+>
+> If `version` is set to `'100 es'` or `'300 es'`, the transpiler will always transform the syntax to support the given glsl version.

 ### Minifier